Chemical tests in mushroom identification: Schaeffer reaction

 Developed by Julius Schäffer to help with the identification of Agaricus species.
 A positive reaction of Schaeffer's test, which uses the reaction of aniline and nitric acid on the surface of the mushroom, is indicated by an orange to red color; it is characteristic of species in the section Flavescentes.
 The compounds responsible for the reaction were named schaefferal A and B to honor Schäffer.

 Two intersecting lines are drawn on the surface of the cap, the first with aniline or aniline water, the second with an aqueous solution of 65% nitric acid.
 The test is considered positive when a bright orange color forms where the lines cross.

 Agaricus placomyces and Agaricus xanthodermus produce false negative reactions.

 Sometimes referred to as "Schaeffer's reaction", "Schaeffer's cross reaction" or "Schaeffer's test".

+Aniline + acid(s)

+Kerrigan's 2016 Agaricus of North America P45:

+(Referring to Schaffer's reaction) "In fact I recommend switching to the following modified test.
+Frank (1988) developed an alternative formulation in which aniline oil is combined with glacial acetic acid (GAA, essentially distilled vinegar) in a 50:50 solution.
+GAA is a much safer, less reactive acid.
+This single combined reagent is relatively stable over time.
+A single spot or line applied to the pileus (or other surface).
+In my experience the newer formulation works as well as Schaffer's while being safer and more convenient."

 Sulfo-vanillin

 Made from sulfuric acid (H2SO4) and vanillin (vanilla).
 Used in Russula and Panaeolus identification.